khawarizmus/hijri-week-calendar-proposal/content.typ

 == Concluding Week Dynamics: Week 50 or 51

-The Hijri Week year concludes with either Week 50 or Week 51.
+The #link(<disambiguating-Hijri-Year-from-Hijri-Week-Year>)[Hijri week year] concludes with either Week 50 or Week 51.
 This final week plays a key role in bridging the transition between years and has a number of characteristics:

 - *Preceding Week 01:* This week directly precedes Week 01 of the succeeding Hijri-Week Year.
 - *Inclusion of the Last Tuesday:* The year's final Tuesday is always within this week, marking its significance.